-Patent data can be a powerful tool and rights holders today have more access to it than ever before.
+Patent data can be a powerful tool and IP rights holders today have more access to it than ever before.
 It includes a vast quantity and quality of information.
-Qualitatively, the information is a multi-faceted collection of varied technical disclosures, legal content, and government records.
-It contains technical jargon, everyday language, graphics, and reference citations.
+Qualitatively, the information is a multifaceted collection of varied technical disclosures, content of a legal nature, and government records.
+It contains both technical and everyday language, graphics, and reference citations.

-Patent data was often only used by niche groups of professionals for both specific and niche purposes.
-Today, it has much wider availability and usage.
+Patent data was often only used by specific groups of professionals.
+However, today, it has much wider availability and usage.

 Creating Value from Patent Data

 The inadequacy of many existing approaches is unfortunate because when properly made available and analyzed, patent data has broad applications.
 This information can and should assist innovators, entrepreneurs, established businesses, and patent asset management firms alike.

 Patent data also aids sensible decision-making for industry, government, and academia – look no further than Japan, China, and Taiwan, where governments rely on patent information to craft science, technology, and industrial policies.
 Below, we will briefly address various contexts in which this data can support decision-makers.